Julie Ryan (Australian producer): Work with Rolf de Heer

-Ryan was 30 years old before she started working in the film industry, moving from Melbourne to Adelaide in 1996 to waork as production secretary on Richard Flanagan's The Sound of One Hand Clapping (film).
+Ryan was 30 years old before she started working in the film industry, moving from Melbourne to Adelaide in 1996 to work as production secretary on Richard Flanagan's The Sound of One Hand Clapping (film).
 Flanagan had originally asked Rolf de Heer to direct the film, but De Heer declined, saying that he would act as producer on the film instead.
 It was during this time that she developed a working relationship with De Heer that continued for over a decade.
 She later said that he had taught her how films were made, "so it was a long film school for me".

 She joined Vertigo Productions as production manager on De Heer's feature film Dance Me to My Song, which screened at the Cannes Film Festival in 1998.
 Ryan then produced the SBS documentary, Heather Rose Goes to Cannes, about the experience of the main character in the feature film, who was severely disabled by cerebral palsy.
 Ryan's first feature film as co-producer (with Michelle de Broca) was The Old Man Who Read Love Stories (2001), starring Richard Dreyfuss and Hugo Weaving, for which she spent three months in French Guiana in 1999.
 The film was nominated for Best Film in the AFI Awards, Film Critics Circle of Australia Awards, and IF Awards.
 She then co-produced The Tracker (2002), Alexandra's Project (2003), and Ten Canoes (2006) with De Heer, all of which were nominated for or won awards, and were highly acclaimed.
 Ryan also co-produced (with De Heer) the 52-minute documentary The Balanda and the Bark Canoes.
 Directed by Tania Nehme, Molly Reynolds, and De Heer, the film was about the making of Ten Canoes.
 It won the Urban Cinefile Audience Award for Documentaries at the Sydney Film Festival in 2006 and was screened on SBS.
 Her fifth feature film with de Heer was a black and white silent comedy called Dr Plonk (released in 2007).